Editorial Team

 Prof. Agnieszka Węglińska

-University of Lower Silesia in Wrocław, Poland
+University of Wrocław, Poland

 Book Reviews Submissions (Quality, Network)

-Agnieszka Węglińska is a professor at the University of Lower Silesia in Wrocław, Poland.
+Agnieszka Węglińska is a professor at the University of Wrocław, Poland.
 Her research concentrates on public service media, new media and the transformation of media systems in Europe.
 She has written and published on media policies and social issues affecting public service media.
 She is a member of the European Media Management Association and the Polish Communication Association.

 Associate Editors (2022–2025)